Sekuraz/bachelorthesis/project/chapters/implementation.md

 hash 537ae129b767ac40785b17328ba1aaca7e5f5ace from the $31^{st}$ of October 2018 in the official clang mirror repository on github, \cite{clang-repo}.}.

-The source directory of the scheduler is linked to the correct place within the clang tree by cmake and a normal build of the whole clang tree is thus part of a normal build of the preprocessor.
+The source directory of the scheduler is linked to the correct place within the clang tree by \texttt{cmake} and a normal build of the whole clang tree is thus part of a normal build of the preprocessor.
-After the clang build finished the resulting application is copied to the output directory of the cmake build.
+After the clang build finished the resulting application is copied to the output directory of the \texttt{cmake} build.
-The limitation here is that a reload of the cmake project requires a full rebuild of clang.
+The limitation here is that a reload of the \texttt{cmake} project requires a full rebuild of clang.
 This has to be addressed in future work because there were much more important issues at hand, e.g. writing the scheduler or the runtime, and it can be mitigated by using \texttt{ccache} or a other caching solution.